eddanieles/libraryReturns/README.md

 ---

 ### to run selenium webdriver test
+The app is not deployed, so you need to have the web application and api running on your local machine, in order to run the test automation.

 1. go to code editor ide (I like esclipse)
 2. open test file (located in automation/src/automation/submitForm.java)
 3. compile and run file (you will need to install JavaSE-1.8 JRE library in your Build path, see [this article](https://stackoverflow.com/questions/26371055/eclipse-installing-a-new-jre-java-se-8-1-8-0) for assistance)